IAmzColbz/rustycalc/README.md

 The only operations in this version, much like my python calculator, are addition, subtraction, multiplication, and division.

 *To run on Windows:*
 There are two releases, a raw binary for linux and an exe for windows.
-Simply download the .exe version and open it as an application.
+Simply download the .exe version and open it as an application, it will trip windows defender because it is an unsigned exe file.
+To bypass the prompt, just hit the extra context menu in the popup and hit 'run anyway.'
+All the source code is in the repo if you want to verify that it's not malicious.
 Tested on Windows 11 devkit VM

 *To run on Linux:*
 Download the application/executable file to a directory of your choice.
 Open that directory via CLI and type the following commands: